drakkan/sftpgo/README.md

 A sample CLI client for the REST API can be found inside the source tree [scripts](https://github.com/drakkan/sftpgo/tree/master/scripts "scripts") directory.

-You can also generate your own REST client using an OpenAPI generator such as [swagger-codegen](https://github.com/swagger-api/swagger-codegen) or [OpenAPI Generator](https://openapi-generator.tech/)
+You can also generate your own REST client, in your preferred programming language or even bash scripts, using an OpenAPI generator such as [swagger-codegen](https://github.com/swagger-api/swagger-codegen) or [OpenAPI Generator](https://openapi-generator.tech/)

 ## Logs